nicolasGolob/nicolasGolob/README.md

 <p>I am 30 years old and I live near the french city of Metz. <br/>
 I started in 2019 a reconversion in the field of programming and web development without suspecting it would become a growing passion.<br/>
 I often experiment in order to develop the creative side I have, not to fall into a certain routine, to try other paradigms.<br/>
-These projects/tests always teach me something, push me to discover more, to go further and to be able to share this to learn. <br/>
+These projects/tests always teach me something, push me to discover more, to go further and to be able to share this. <br/>
 To this day I continue to practice, learn new technologies, paradigms and most of all enjoy coding.</p>

 <h2>Techno used </h2>